top of page

 Farming is full of uncertainties, risk, and in our climate, a mostly seasonal business.
 This model helps farmers offset some of those risks by collecting funds before the growing season begins - when we have most of our expenses including seed, equipment, compost, etc.

-CSA has been around since the 1960s with its roots tracing back to Black farmers in the Southern US, Japan, and Europe, spreading to the US and Canada in the mid-eighties.
+CSA has been around since the 1960s with its roots tracing back to Black farmers in the Southern US, in Japan, and in Europe, spreading to the US and Canada in the mid-eighties.
 CSA farming has continued to become more popular and while traditionally focused on vegetables, can also include meat, eggs, bread, flowers, etc.

 By joining our CSA, you support our farm’s mission to grow delicious, nutrient-rich food using regenerative organic practices.
+Our CSA members are at the heart of the farm.
+We can't do it without you!